105th Airlift Wing Participates in Exercise Air Defender 2023

 |Downloads:

-This work, 105th Airlift Wing Participates in Exercise Air Defender 2023 [Image 18 of 18], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 105th Airlift Wing Participates in Exercise Air Defender 2023, by MSgt Patrick Espeut, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT